Ann Arbor, MI 48103

 About Motawi Tileworks

-- Art tile: Glazed, multicolored tile for individual display or installation
+- Art tile: Glazed, multicolored tile for display or installation.

-Tile designs are etched into plaster molds.
+First, tile designs are etched into plaster molds.
 Clay is pressed into the mold, trimmed and bisque-fired in the kiln.
 Each tile is then glazed by hand and returned to the kiln for a final firing.
-Motawi art tile glazers employ the centuries-old Cuenca technique, carefully filling glazes into the “basins” created by thin, raised lines in the clay.
+With the intricate art tiles, Motawi glazers employ the centuries-old Cuenca technique\, carefully filling glazes into the “basins” created by thin, raised lines in the clay.